igorkukric/Weather-APP-Five-Days/README.md

 ## Getting Started
 Clone the repository and navigate to the project directory.

-Install dependencies with npm install.

-Start the app: npm start.

 Access the app at http://localhost:3000, search for cities, and explore forecasts and timezones.

 ## Contributing